 - Alcohol and electronics: The Duty-Free Zone in Colon

 There is no shortage of shopping malls in and around Panama City.
 Panamanians love to shop.
 The one located closest to the Causeway (Balboa Yacht Club, La Playita Marina and Flamenco Yacht Club and Marina) is Albrook Mall.
 This mall is HUGE.
 At the time of writing it is the largest in Central America.
 There is a plethora of reasonably priced shops and one large supermarket (Super 99).
-There are also two hardware stores (Do it Center and Novey).
+There are also three hardware stores (Do it Center, Novey and Discovery Center).
+The Discovery Center (located on Tumba Muerto) is an Aladdin’s Cave of all things hardware and is well worth the trip.
 Albrook Mall also encompasses the National Transit station (local and national buses).

 In general you can find just about anything you want grocery-wise in Panama City.

 - Dry goods are fine in Super 99 and Rey.
 However, their selection of meat and vegetables leaves something to be desired.